 Living far away from elderly parents can make the need for home care easier to miss.
 The fact is, many adult children of older parents don’t even realize that Dad and Mom need assistance until they return home for a visit or spend prolonged time together over the holiday season.
 If you’re trying to navigate long distance caregiving, it becomes that much more important to have a plan in place for emergency situations and care.

-Stay Home Care, the Brentwood home care agency local families trust, have compiled these helpful tips to assist with long distance caregiving.
+Stay Home Care has compiled these helpful tips to assist with long distance caregiving.

 When you can’t just drive across town to help out, it is imperative to have family discussions about the “what ifs” that could happen with your loved ones, such as: